zoercai/zoercai.github.io/_posts/2016-09-05-measure-life.md

 Unless you manage it mindfully, your personal resource allocation process will decide investments for you according to the “default” criteria that essentially are wired into your brain and you heart.

 But it’s a messy process.
 People ask of your time and your energy every day, and even if you are focused on what’s important to you, it’s still difficult to know which are the right choices.
-If you have an extra ounce of energy or a spare thirty minutes, thereat e a lot of people pushing you to spend them here rather than there.
+If you have an extra ounce of energy or a spare thirty minutes, there are a lot of people pushing you to spend them here rather than there.

 Be careful not to prioritise things that give immediate returns all the time — such as a promotion, a raise, or a bonus — rather than the things that require long-term for, the things that you won’t see a return on for decades.

 A strategy — whether in companies or in life — is created through hundreds of everyday decisions about how you spend your time, energy, and money.
 With every moment of your time, every decision about how you spend your energy and your money, you are making a statement about what really matters to you.
 You can talk all you want about having a clear purpose and strategy for your life, but ultimately this means nothing if you are not investing the resources you have in a way that is consistent with your strategy.
 In the end, a strategy is nothing but good intentions unless it’s effectively implemented.

-How do you make sure that you’re impelemting the strategy you truly want to implement?
+How do you make sure that you’re implementing the strategy you truly want to implement?
 Watch where your resources flow.

 # Finding Happiness in Your Relationships